1973–74 All-Ireland Senior Club Hurling Championship

 The 1973–74 All-Ireland Senior Club Hurling Championship was the fourth staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 28 October 1973 and ended on 28 April 1974.
+The championship ran from 28 October 1973 to 28 April 1974.

-Glen Rovers of Cork were the defending champions, however, they failed to qualify after being defeated by Blackrock in the final of the Cork Championship.
+Glen Rovers of Cork were the defending champions, however, they failed to qualify after being beaten by Blackrock in the 1973 Cork SHC final.

-On 28 April 1974, Blackrock won the championship after a 3–08 to 1–09 defeat of Rathnure in the All-Ireland final replay.
-It was second championship title overall and their first title since 1972.
+The All-Ireland final, a replay, was played at Fraher Field in Dungarvan on 28 April 1974, between Blackrock of Cork and Rathnure of Wexford, in what was a first championship meeting between the teams in two years.
+Blackrock won the match by 3–08 to 1–09 and became the first team to win the title twice.

-Dan Quigley of Rathnure was the championship's top scorer with 4–42.
+Rathnure's Dan Quigley was the championship's top scorer with 4–42.

-Format

-The 1973–74 club championship was played on a straight knock-out basis.
-Each of the participating counties entered their respective club champions.
-The format of the competition was as follows: